rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/phased_genotype_matrices.rst

 Summary of Phased Genotype Matrix Classes
 =========================================

 Phased genotype matrix classes in PyBrOpS are found in the ``pybrops.popgen.gmat`` module.
-Contained in this moduel are several ``PhasedGenotypeMatrix`` class type definitions which are summarized in the table below.
+Contained in this module are several ``PhasedGenotypeMatrix`` class type definitions which are summarized in the table below.

 .. list-table:: Summary of phased genotype matrix classes in the ``pybrops.popgen.gmat`` module
     :widths: 25 15 50